Agricultural drone

-An agricultural drone is an unmanned aerial vehicle used in agriculture operations, mostly in yield optimization and in monitoring crop growth and crop production.
+An agricultural drone is an unmanned aerial vehicle (UAV) used in agriculture operations, mostly in yield optimization by monitoring crop growth, aerial seeding and crop protection.
 Agricultural drones provide information on crop growth stages, crop health, and soil variations.
 Multispectral sensors are used on agricultural drones to image electromagnetic radiation beyond the visible spectrum, including near-infrared and short-wave infrared.
+Agricultural UAVs are often fitted with spray equipment for pesticide application.

 Legality

 As drones entered use in agriculture, the Federal Aviation Administration (FAA) encouraged farmers to use this new technology to monitor their fields.
 However, with the unexpected boom of agricultural drones, the FAA quickly retracted such encouragement, pending new rules and regulations.
-With incidents such as drones crashing into crop dusters, the FAA and the AFBF (American Farm Bureau Federation) began discussions to agree on regulations that would allow the beneficial use of such drones in a safe and efficient manner.
+With incidents such as drones crashing into other agricultural aircraft, the FAA and the American Farm Bureau Federation (AFBF) began discussions to agree on regulations that would allow the beneficial use of such drones in a safe and efficient manner.

 In 2016, the FAA published rules for commercial drone operations.
 These rules require that commercial drone operators pass a knowledge exam, register their aircraft, and fly in accordance with published restrictions.
 While satisfied overall with the rules, the American Farm Bureau Federation would like small adjustments to some of the restrictions that have been implemented.

-Many countries, such as Malaysia, Singapore and Australia, have implemented laws regarding the use of drones.
+Many countries, such as India, Malaysia, Singapore and Australia, have implemented laws regarding the use of drones.
 Such laws are still nonexistent in many countries around the world, and 15 countries have outlawed all drone operations.
 The EU plans to implement a common set of drone regulations for all of its members.

 Security and ethics

 The use of agricultural drones has ethical and social implications.
-One benefit is that they are able to monitor and control the use of pesticides properly.
-This allows minimizing the environmental impact of pesticides.
-However, drones do not require permission to fly over another person's property at altitudes of under 400 feet.
+One benefit is that they are able to monitor and control inputs as part of precision agriculture systems, that include minimizing the environmental impact of pesticides.
+However, in the USA, drones do not require permission to fly over another person's property at altitudes of under 400 feet.
 They may have microphones and cameras attached, and the resulting concern for potential privacy violation has caused some opposition towards drones..One other improvement with using drones is the precision that they operate with.

 Other companies might start flying their drones in unregulated areas to survey their competition and the condition of their crops and agricultural yield.